AngelaYu-3/AngelaYu-3/README.md

 I am interested in applications & optimizations of machine learning, intersections of hardware & software, and intersections of technology & law especially in regards to AI regulation.

-Please check out the pinned repositories below to view some of my projects and thoughts!
+Please check out the pinned repositories below to view some of my projects!

 If any of the points above pique your interest, reach out at yuangela12@gmail.com